tupol/spark-utils/README.md

 ## Description ##

-This project contains some basic utilities that can help setting up a Spark project.
+This project contains some basic utilities that can help setting up a Spark application project.

 The [`SparkRunnable`](docs/spark-runnable.md) and [`SparkApp`](docs/spark-app.md) together with the [configuration framework](https://github.com/tupol/scala-utils/blob/master/docs/configuration-framework.md)